 The park opened on the 13th July 1911.

-Christopher Pickering also built a fishing museum on Hessle High Road - that is now Kingston Boxing Club.
+Christopher Pickering also built a fishing museum on Hessle High Road.
+That building is now the home of the Kingston Boxing Club.

 Having co-founded Pickering and Haldane's Steam Trawling Co., Christopher Pickering would go on to make numerous charitable donations to the people of Hull.